 Battle of Bull Run/Manassas Pt.
 1

 This lesson includes images of items picked up from the field after the battle of First Manassas/Bull Run.
-Images include: a cartridge, a homemade uniform jacket, a tooth brush a watch chain, a map and several pipes.
-The lesson includes and artifact cataloging chart.
+Images include: a cartridge, a homemade uniform jacket, a toothbrush a watch chain, a map, and several pipes.
+The lesson includes an artifact cataloging chart.

 Artifacts from the Battle of First Manassas/Bull Run reveal the human side of this story.
-They tell historians of the personal significance and the impact this battle had on those who actually experienced it.
+The artifacts tell historians of the personal impact this battle had on those who actually experienced it.

 - How can you use these artifacts to argue that the actual experience of battle was far from the romantic, glorified image that soldiers had before they participated in a battle?

 - What can you tell about the person who owned or created each of these artifacts?

 - Taking mementos or the act of creating reverence and remembrance around certain events is still done today.
 Provide a modern example of this being done by an individual or a society.